-Communications (including passwords) will be taught through the computing curriculum and PSHE:
+Communications (including passwords) will be taught through the computing curriculum

-- Children will use simulated email or the class blogs (see blogging policy) where all posts can be monitored by teachers, to ensure that they can apply SMART rules in a safe simulated environment. - Children will discuss only communicating online with people who they know in real life e.g. friend or family.
-This is particularly important before joining group chats or group games out of school.
+Children will use simulated email or the class blogs (see blogging policy) where all posts can be monitored by teachers, to ensure that they can apply SMART rules in a safe simulated environment.

-- Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Pupils will be taught to identify and manage online advertising and how to close "pop-ups" or additional advertising tabs/windows. - Pupils will be taught to acknowledge the source of information used and to respect copyright when using Internet material in their own work. - The evaluation of on-line materials is a part of teaching/learning in every subject. - Pupils will access online resources, such as CBBC Newsround where they can evaluate content reliability, check the validity of the information and acknowledge the source to respect copyright. - Teachers will use planning guidance "Digital Literacy" [www.digital-literacy.org.uk] provided from SWGFL to ensure progression of the safety skills across the key stages.
+- Pupils should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Pupils will be taught to acknowledge the source of information used and to respect copyright when using Internet material in their own work. - The evaluation of on-line materials is a part of teaching/learning in every subject. - Pupils will access online resources, such as Discovery Learning (formally Espresso) where they can evaluate content reliability, check the validity of the information and acknowledge the source to respect copyright. - Teachers will use planning guidance "Digital Literacy" [www.digital-literacy.org.uk] provided from SWGFL to ensure progression of the safety skills across the key stages.